stef-timmermans/YeastLume/README.md

 ```shell
 ./preprocessing.sh
 ```

+*Note this script does not save notebook output other than the created data directory.
+In the event of errors, see Line 9 of [`preprocessing.sh`](preprocessing.sh).*

 3. Push the model input data to remote (if training the model on a different machine).
 ```shell
 rclone copy -P data/ gdrive:YeastLume/data/